Skip to main content

 Follow the below steps to apply* for a research degree as a domestic or international research student.

-These steps apply unless you are interested in a higher degree by research at the Sydney Law School or the Business School, in which case you apply for your course first and if successful are allocated a supervisor.
+These steps apply unless you are interested in the Sydney Law School or the Business School, in which case you apply for your course first and if successful are allocated a supervisor.

 1. Determine eligibility and suitable course